A guide to paying for your funeral

-Funeral payment plans allow you to arrange and pay for your funeral in advance with either a lump sum, in instalments, or with monthly payments.
-Having a pre-paid funeral helps reduce the stress and financial strain on your loved ones and can lock in the cost of a funeral at today’s price.
+A funeral plan allows you to arrange and pay for your funeral in advance with either a lump sum, instalments, or monthly payments.
+Having a funeral plan helps reduce the stress and financial strain on your loved ones.

-A pre-paid funeral plan can be organised directly with a funeral director or a plan provider.
-You can decide on a specific type of funeral and can sometimes pick what extras you’d like for your funeral, such as the type of service or coffin.
+A funeral plan can be organised directly with a plan provider.
+You can decide on a specific type of funeral and can sometimes pick what extras you’d like, such as the type of service or coffin.

 If you decide to pay with a lump sum, you will choose your funeral package and pay your plan provider upfront.
 They will then organise your funeral and support your family when the time comes.
-A typical lump sum funeral plan will cost between £3 – 5k.
+A typical lump sum funeral plan will cost between £3,000 and £5,000.

-Typically for instalment periods over 12 months the total amount you will pay will be more than the lump sum amount.
-For example, taking a plan that would cost, say, £4,000 as a lump sum may cost £5,000 if you choose to pay in instalments over 5 years.
+Typically, for instalment periods over 12 months, the total amount you pay will be more than the lump sum amount.
+For example, taking a plan that would cost, say, £4,000 as a lump sum may cost £5,000 if you choose to pay in instalments over five years.

-The first is provided by funeral directors.
+Insurance-backed funeral plans are provided by funeral directors.
 The premiums you pay the funeral director are used by the funeral director to pay for a life insurance policy that pays out to them when you die.
 The money the funeral director receives from the life insurance policy is then used to cover the cost of the funeral services that you have requested.
-This product is regulated by the Funeral Planning Authority.

 What do funeral plans cover?

-Be sure to check with your provider exactly what it is your plan covers, as this could be a big deciding factor on whether a pre-paid funeral plan is right for you and indeed which provider you choose.
+Be sure to check with your provider exactly what it is your plan covers.

 What might not be covered: